luisquintanilla/mlnet-workshop/labs/07-mlops.md

         }
 ```

-With the `Initialize` method setup, we're ready to start implementing our tests.
+With the `Initialize` method setup, we are ready to start implementing our tests.
-Let's do two together, and then let's see if you're able to implement the other two yourself.
+Let us complete two together, and let us then see if you are able to implement the other two yourself.

 To verify a valid year range and that we don't have any negative prices in our dataset we can implement `VerifyValidPrice()` and `VerifyValidYear()` as follows: